 ART/ENVR 200A (FA)

 ART/ENVR 200A is a four-credit course offered each spring semester to students at the College of Saint Benedict and Saint John's University.
-The course consists of a variety of formal discussions, lectures, film screenings, and site visits related to the creation of a personal lived system.
+Instructed by Artist-in-Residence Richard Bresnahan, the course consists of formal discussions, presentations, lectures, film screenings, and site visits related to the creation of a personal lived system.

 It focuses on a range of issues and analysis of critical theory relating to art, architecture, and their relationship to a sustainable environment.
 Through a hands-on approach, students will apply these skills to make ceramic work at the Saint John's Pottery.
 An additional focus on artistic practices historically found in Asia enriches and informs the creative and written work.